 Copyright Basics for Small Business

 Copyright is widely misunderstood by small business owners.
 And it’s no small wonder!
 Most small business owners are not taught about copyright.
 Copyright isn’t generally discussed in small business seminars.
-If it is, it is brushed over so broadly that it is hard to see the importance.
+If it is, it is brushed over so broadly that it is hard to understand the importance.
 In this article, we discuss copyright basics for small business.
 Specifically, what copyright is and what is subject to copyright protection.

 But, before we dig into exactly what copyright is, let’s get one distinction straight.
 Copyright v.
 Copywrite.
 Copyright (with an “r”) is the intellectual property right in creative expression.
 That’s what we’re talking about here.
 As opposed to Copywrite (with a “wr”) which literally means writing copy.
 Copywriting includes advertisements, blog posts, and articles for marketing and social media.
 Copywriters are professionals who write the words, phrases, taglines, sentences, and paragraphs used to sell products and services, usually on behalf of others.
 So let’s not confuse these!